Yann-Brault/splc-artifact/reproduce_scenarios/reproduce_scenario2.md

 #### Step 3 of scenario 2 unfolding

-8. You can now go back to the tab _ML Atifacts_, go to the bottom of the page and check _QuantizeNN_ by clicking on the checkbox once.
+8. You can now go back to the tab _ML Atifacts_, go to the bottom of the page, and check _QuantizeNN_ by clicking on the checkbox once.
 Due to constraints linked to the selection, you should have such a configuration:

 ![solutionPropagated](../assets/scenarios/scenario_2/solution_propagated_scenario2.png)

-> The constraint 5 in fig. 7 (in the paper) rules out all the non neural networks models, and the constraint 15 fig. 7 (in the paper) rules out LSTMAE as it is not compatible with quantizing neural networks.
-At this stage all the experiments are ruled out, additionally the notebook **NB1** is ruled out too because it uses LSTMAE.
+> Constraint 5 in Fig. 7 (in the paper) rules out all the non-neural network models, and constraint 15 in Fig. 7 (in the paper) rules out LSTMAE as it is not compatible with quantizing neural networks.
+At this stage all the experiments are ruled out, additionally, the notebook **NB1** is ruled out too because it uses LSTMAE.

 #### Step 4 of scenario 2 unfolding

-9. At this stage, if you go back to the _Past Experiments_ tab, you can confirm that all XPs are disabled and that the **NB1** too.
+9. At this stage, if you go back to the _Past Experiments_ tab, you can confirm that all XPs are disabled and that the **NB1** is too.
 You are able to reuse **NB2** or **NB3**.
 You can check the **NB2** to add its ML artifacts to your configuration.

 ![past appli 2](../assets/scenarios/scenario_2/past_appli2_scenario2.png)